pollonegro/Lan-Dropbox/README.md

     Key Features:

       Integrated Wired and Wireless connections
       Once plugged into a target network, the Mini-Pwner can establish an SSH tunnel through the target network, or can be accessed by wifi.
-In addition, the MiniPwner can be configured as a wifi sniffer and logger – wardriving in your pocket.
-      Low power consumption, no need to find a power outlet during the pen test.
+      Can be configured as a wifi sniffer and logger (Wardriving) Low power consumption, no need to find a power outlet during the pen test.
-      Multiple PenTesting Tools included
-      tcpdump, nbtscan, netcat, nmap, kismet, karma, snort, aircrack-ng, ettercap-ng..
+      Multiple PenTesting Tools included (tcpdump, nbtscan, netcat, nmap, kismet, karma, snort, aircrack-ng, ettercap-ng..
 (Reverse shell, Reaver, WEP cracker, MDK3, Password Sniffer, Network Sniffer, Wifi Nuke..) to name a few.
       Can be easily carried in a pocket, hidden behind a telephone, or hang from a jack by a short ethernet cable.

     Use Cases: